 Nowadays kitties of all breeds and ages are among the most popular choices for domestic pets in every country across the globe.
 Whether they’re notoriously large Maine Coons, elegant Oriental Shorthairs, or unconventional Pixie Bobs, parents love to spoil them on daily basis.

 Not only do they bring us joy when they want to snuggle, but they also keep our homes well-protected from invaders like mice, spiders, and other bugs.
 In fact, we can easily claim that cats are the patron saints of our homes.

 Unfortunately, felines aren’t invincible.
 They are vulnerable to a number of unpleasant diseases.
 They can face a variety of health problems – from something as common as fleas to nasty life-threatening illnesses.
 And it’s our job as pet parents to watch over them and keep them safe.

 And this raises one interesting question – do cats have some other guardian apart from us?
 Is there a patron saint of cats?

 Saint Gertrude of Nivelles isn’t a legend.
-She was a historical figure, whose memorial is celebrated on the 17th of March.
+She was a historical figure and her memorial is celebrated on March 17.